Join Us On Facebook

 OpenGL Version OpenGL 3.1 OpenGL 3.2

-Memory Bandwidth: Memory bandwidth is the largest amount of data (measured in MB per second) that can be transported past the external memory interface in a second.
-The number is calculated by multiplying the bus width by its memory clock speed.
-If it uses DDR RAM, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the max amount of information (measured in megabytes per second) that can be moved across the external memory interface within a second.
+It is worked out by multiplying the card's interface width by the speed of its memory.
+If the card has DDR type memory, the result should be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the card's memory bandwidth, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed per second.
-This is worked out by multiplying the total texture units by the core speed of the chip.
-The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
+This is calculated by multiplying the total texture units by the core clock speed of the chip.
+The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card can possibly write to its local memory in one second - measured in millions of pixels per second.
-The figure is calculated by multiplying the amount of Render Output Units by the clock speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate is also dependant on many other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card can possibly write to its local memory per second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel fill rate is also dependant on lots of other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the max fill rate.

 Comments